 Finger Lime looks so special because it is the size of a thumb!
 If you cut a Finger Lime in half, you will see the tiny beads inside.
 They taste acidic and slightly bitter.
 People will use Finger Lime in making marmalade and pickles.
 Its rind can also be used as a spice.

 Navel Orange is a large variety of Orange having a thick and loose rind that is really easy to peel.
-It contains less juicy and bitter flesh, thereby not appropriate for making juice.
+This special fruit beginning with N contains less juicy and bitter flesh, thereby not appropriate for making juice.
 Navel Orange is also one of the most typical grown fruits globally.

 Depokon is a cross between Kiyomi and Ponkan.
 It also has a signature yellow-orange skin and a larger size than the standard type of orange.
 It tastes sweet, so sweet that people even compare it to candy.
 Therefore, Depokon is perfect for joining in a dessert!

 Sudachi is an acidic citrus fruit not consumed as a fruit but a food flavoring.
 It may be a cross between Yuzu and Koji or Tachibana orange.
 It is small and in round shape with shiny skin and white flesh.
 Its juice can be a substitute for lemon or lime juice in dishes.